 Crystallize your goals.
 Make a plan for achieving them and set yourself a deadline.
 Then, with supreme confidence, determination and disregard for obstacles and other people’s criticisms; carry out your plan.
-Paul J. Meyer

 The hardest part about moving to a new country, starting a new life and perhaps a new business is learning a new language.
 The older we get, the harder it seems for new information to stick.
-As soon as we tire, we revert back a few steps.
+As soon as we get tired, we revert back a few steps.
 Consistency along with diligence is critical, but above all we need good teachers.

 Once upon a time….

 there once was an American girl in love with the idea of France, so much so that when she grew up she decided to become a French teacher.
 She read the books and loved everything they said; the rich history, deep-rooted traditions and culture, food and of course there was the romantic notion of Paris.
 Even the sound of the French language was intriguing.
-And one day she decided it was high time to visit the place she loved the most and she packed her bags and headed to France on vacation.
+Then one day she decided it was high time to visit the place she loved the most and she packed her bags and headed to France on vacation.

 Alone, she explored Paris visiting Notre Dame, the Lock Bridge, L’Arc de Triomphe, the Eiffel Tower and took in all the sites along the River Seine.
 Sipping coffee in St. Germain-des-Pres she watched the French walking by with baguette underarm.
 She tried to fit it all in and barely slept.
 It was perfect.
 It didn’t take long for her to catch the eye of a handsome young Frenchman.
 After a whirlwind romance, they married and decided to live their first year of marriage in Beziers.